TosbackCgusBridge-Bot/CGUs-versions/Envato/Terms of Service.md

 27\. **Fine print**: We are not a bank or licensed deposit taker in Australia or elsewhere, your credits are not deposits under Australian law about banks, and that means you don’t get the benefit of any deposit insurance or guarantee under those laws.
 We don’t act as a fiduciary or as a trustee for you, and we’re not a licensed financial service provider.

-Becoming an Author
+Becoming an author

 28\.
 Imagine creating what you want, when you want, from the comfort of your own home, making passive income whether you’re working or not.
 Some of our authors sell stock items in their free time as a hobby, some do it to get their name out there, and some are able to make it their full time profession.
 If you want to get involved in our community as an author find out how here.
 Remember that if you become an author these terms will continue to apply, along with the Author Terms you’ll sign up to as an author.

 To find out more about how to become an Author visit the ‘Become an Author’ guide here.
 Intellectual Property

-29\. **What we own**: We own all the **Envato Content** that we have put on Envato Market (unless otherwise stated and excluding content owned by others).
+29\. **What we own**: We own all the **Envato content** that we have put on Envato Market (unless otherwise stated and excluding content owned by others).
 This includes the design, compilation, and look and feel of the Envato Market sites, and copyright, trademarks, designs and other intellectual property on Envato Market.
 We own all the trademarks, logos, service marks and trade names on Envato Market (unless otherwise stated and excluding these things owned by others).
 You will not copy, distribute, modify or make derivative works of any of our Envato Content or use any of our intellectual property in any way not expressly stated in these terms.

 30\. **What we don’t own**: We do not own the items on Envato Market. our authors do.
 So we cannot take responsibility for the quality, safety or legality of the items.
 We do not warrant that the items or any member content, code, data or materials available on or via the Envato Market do not infringe the intellectual property rights of a third party.
 (Each author provides warranties to you directly when you purchase their item – see **section 19 - What authors promise you about items**.)

 31\. **Copyright, trademark and intellectual property claims**: We respect the intellectual property rights of others and we require that authors do the same.
 If you believe that an item or member content infringes an intellectual property right (including copyright) please see the information in our Content Policy.

 Our Content Policy is where you will find all the information relating to how we treat intellectual property on Envato Market including copyright and other rights.
-Use of Information
+Our use of your information

 32\. **Privacy**: We respect your privacy.
 When you become a member you will be asked to provide some information about yourself.
 This information may be used by us and contractors in connection with providing the Envato Market sites and their services, including marketing activities.